A Count Immortal

 She covered her mouth with her hand.

-“That will do nothing for you,” he said as he slowed his pace to a walk.
+“That will do nothing for you,” he said slowing to a walk.

 “Holding your breath will not save you either.”
 He lowered his voice to a whisper.
 “Your heartbeat is what betrays you Catherine.”

-She tried to hold back, to stop the scream she felt building in her throat, but she knew it would come anyway.
+She tried to hold back, to stop the scream building in her throat.
 Tears streaked her face.
-She closed her eyes and clenched her jaw.
+She closed her eyes clenching her jaw.

-And when fear betrayed her, he was there before she even realized what had happened.
+And when her fear finally betrayed her, he was there before she even realized what had happened.

-His long sharp canines sunk deep into the supple flesh of her neck.
-He drank, and drank more until she was drained.
+Long sharp canines sunk deep into the supple flesh of her neck.
+He drank, and drank more until she was nothing but a husk.

-Her empty body slumped to the ground beside a nearby tree.
+Her body slumped to the ground beside a nearby tree.

 © Desarae Damschen All Rights Reserved.